Epilobium pallidum

 Epilobium pallidum is a species of flowering plant in the evening primrose family known by the common name largeflower spike-primrose.
 It is native to western United States, where it grows in moist areas in northern California, Oregon, and Idaho.
-It is an annual herb producing a narrow, upright stem up to 60 centimeters long lined with narrow oval leaves each up to 5 centimeters in length.
+It is an annual herb producing a narrow, upright stem up to 60 cm long lined with narrow oval leaves each up to 5 centimeters in length.
 The inflorescence atop the stem bears several flowers and hairy, leaflike bracts.
 Each flower has four bilobed petals each up to about a centimeter long and bright pink in color.
 The fruit is a beaked capsule between 1 and 2 centimeters long containing a row of tiny seeds.